Technology strategy

 A process of production which uses both natural and engineered biological systems, such as microorganisms and cell cultures to produce materials across numerous sectors.

-Read the roadmap
+Read the biomanufacturing capability roadmap

-Composites manufacturing
+Composites engineering

 Advanced materials that blend different material types to achieve superior strength, reduced weight and enhanced performance.

-Read the roadmap
+Read the composites engineering capability roadmap

 Joining engineering